spacejake/android-age-estimator/README.md

 ![Processing Progress](docs/images/Screenshot_2017-11-02-10-21-18.png)

 ## Face Detection ##
 I decided to use an LBP face classifier, to keep the framerate high for video.
-The user and subjects and adjust accordingly, in real-time, to improve detection.
-I used a build-in cascade classifier in openCV and instantiated it with a pre-trained LPB xml file, [lbpcascade_frontalface.xml](AndroidOpenCVVideoProcessing/app/src/main/res/raw/lbpcascade_frontalface.xml).
+The user and subjects can adjust accordingly, in real-time, to improve detection.
+I used a openCV build-in cascade classifier and instantiated it with a pre-trained LPB xml file, [lbpcascade_frontalface.xml](AndroidOpenCVVideoProcessing/app/src/main/res/raw/lbpcascade_frontalface.xml).

 I sourced [lbpcascade_frontalface.xml](AndroidOpenCVVideoProcessing/app/src/main/res/raw/lbpcascade_frontalface.xml) from the OpenCV github repository.
 The file is found:
 [https://github.com/opencv/opencv/blob/master/data/lbpcascades](https://github.com/opencv/opencv/blob/master/data/lbpcascades).